Doctorate: Modern times

 The use and meaning of the doctorate have changed over time and are subject to regional variations.
 For instance, until the early 20th century, few academic staff or professors in English-speaking universities held doctorates, except for very senior scholars and those in holy orders.
 After that time, the German practice of requiring lecturers to have completed a research doctorate spread.
 Universities' shift to research-oriented education (based upon the scientific method, inquiry, and observation) increased the doctorate's importance.
 Today, a research doctorate (PhD) or its equivalent (as defined in the US by the NSF) is generally a prerequisite for an academic career.
 However, many recipients do not work in academia.

 Professional doctorates developed in the United States from the 19th century onward.
-The first professional doctorate offered in the United States was the M.D. at Kings College (now Columbia University) after the medical school's founding in 1767.
-However, this was not a professional doctorate in the modern American sense.
-It was awarded for further study after the qualifying Bachelor of Medicine (M.B.) rather than a qualifying degree.
+The first professional doctorate offered in the United States was the MD at Kings College (now Columbia University) after the medical school's founding in 1767.
+However, this was a professional doctorate in the modern American sense.
+It was awarded for further study after the qualifying Bachelor of Medicine (MB) rather than a qualifying degree.
 The MD became the standard first degree in medicine in the US during the 19th century, but as a three-year undergraduate degree.
 It did not become established as a graduate degree until 1930.
 As the standard qualifying degree in medicine, the MD gave that profession the ability (through the American Medical Association, established in 1847 for this purpose) to set and raise standards for entry into professional practice.In the shape of the German-style PhD, the modern research degree was first awarded in the US in 1861, at Yale University.
 This differed from the MD in that the latter was a vocational "professional degree" that trained students to apply or practice knowledge rather than generate it, similar to other students in vocational schools or institutes.
 In the UK, research doctorates initially took higher doctorates in Science and Letters, first introduced at Durham University in 1882.
 The PhD spread to the UK from the US via Canada and was instituted at all British universities from 1917.
 The first (titled a DPhil) was awarded at the University of Oxford.